 The Tokodon is another Mastodon client which brings a little different user interface to access this social platform.
 Its part of KDE Applications and built primarily using C++.
 It gives you an excellent clean user interface with a basic home page view.
 On top of that, you can browse local accounts to your mastodon server and the global ones.
 The bottom navigation gives easy access to all the Mastodon sections.

-The easiest way to install Tokodon is using Flatpak in any Linux distribution.
-Setup your system using this guide for Flatpak (if not done yet) and hit the below link to install.
+The easiest way to install Tokodon is by using Flatpak in any Linux distribution.
+Set up your system using this guide for Flatpak (if not done yet), and hit the below link to install.

 More information about Tokodon